Questions to Ask a Babysitter for Your Infant

 An unwillingness to comply with Infant CPR/First Aid is a red flag for me, especially if I would cover the cost for it.
 Your local fire department may offer this class in-person, so check that out.
 There are plenty of virtual offerings as well.

-6. What do you do when things aren’t going well with my baby? (i.e. they are fussy, etc).
+6. What would you do when things aren’t going well with my baby? (i.e. they are fussy, etc).

 An experienced caretaker should have a response to this question.
 Keep in mind their response may not be one you agree with.
 This is why this is one of the best questions to ask a babysitter because you can dig deeper and see their thought process.
 Will they turn the tables and ask me in the interview how I handle my fussy baby?